Python Like A Pro: Building Docker Containers

 > docker stop python-sample > docker rm python-sample

-Learn more about buildpacks right here on the Tanzu Developer website with these great guides:
+Learn more about buildpacks right here on the Tanzu Developer Center with these great guides:

 Find out more about what the